 The results of the second experiment looked the same as the first, so I’ve only put the first set here.
 All the results line up with my past experiences using the concealers under my eyes.
 The top unpowdered knuckles all fared worse than the bottom powdered knuckles.

 Clarins Instant Concealer is pretty creasy in the photo of my finger, but on my undereye it’s actually not so obvious – there are lots of shimmery particles in the concealer that make the lines less distinct.

 Benefit Fake Up is crease central!
 I’ve heard that this is amazing for not creasing on dry skinned gals, but nope, not for me.
 I think the moisturising balm makes the pigment more mobile on my skin, helping it to run into the cracks.

 Mac Pro Longwear is the least creasy of the concealers I trialled.
 Almost no creases visible.

 Skinfood Salmon Dark Circle concealer has creased pretty badly too.

 Lastly, here’s a comparison of the coverage of all the concealers I tried using my black paper test.
 They’re all quite buildable, so coverage isn’t that big a deal, but they’re all on the high end of the scale.

 I think my fingers were quite successful in simulating the creasing of the concealers in my undereye area, since the results shown here were similar to what happened when I used them on my undereye.
 On an oily undereye area, out of the 4, MAC Pro Longwear concealer wins – I need to go out and buy me some!

-Products marked * provided for review, which did not affect my opinion.
+Products marked * provided for editorial consideration, which did not affect my opinion.
 For more information, see Disclosure Policy.